-A dog’s tail is like an antenna, both the first thing you notice and the easiest indicator of their mood!
-Read the article below to learn exactly why dogs wag their tails.
+A dog’s tail is like an antenna, both the first thing you notice and the easiest indicator of their mood.
+Read on to learn the many reasons why dogs wag their tails.

 Praise for the puppy dog tail.
 For centuries it’s wagged its way into our hearts.
 That’s because dogs’ tails are so much more than a range of 6 to 23 highly mobile vertebrae, they’re extremely adorable, and a major communication tool for the fuzzy mug at the other end.

 Everybody knows that dogs wag when they’re happy, but did you also know that happy wags usually veer to the right?
 Or that dogs typically don’t wag when they’re alone?
 We didn’t either.
 Look what else we found out about the wonderful wag: